kenshoo/react-multi-select/README.md

 `disabled` - defines if item should be disabled.
 Item won't be clickable for selection and will be ignored when clicking "Select All".

+`group` - group item - no checkbox, not clickable, black colored

 <br/>

 **Select All**